We believe everyone, no matter where they live or how much money they have, should have access to basic health care.

 Under the ACA, many people who were unable to pay for their health coverage were able to become insured.
 In fact, the number of uninsured residents in North Dakota declined 25 percent thanks to the Affordable Care Act.

 Planned Parenthood health center doors are open to everyone — whether a patient has insurance or not.
 Anyone can come to Planned Parenthood for the expert, quality care they need, when they need it — with or without insurance.
-For 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
+For over 30 years, our Planned Parenthood health center in Moorhead, MN has provided care for North Dakotans.
+And for 100 years, Planned Parenthood has been providing expert reproductive and sexual health care across the country.
 That’s not changing.

 Email Sign Up